How to Answer Interview Questions

-During the interview, the employer will ask you a variety of questions to determine your interest in the job and your qualification for the job.
-Make sure your answer the questions clearly and concisely, supported by example, and that you maintain strong eye contact.
+During the interview the employer will ask you a variety of questions to determine your interest in the job and your qualifications.
+Make sure you answer the questions clearly and concisely, supported by example(s) and that you maintain strong eye contact.
 Below you will find strategies for answering questions in a job interview and a link to sample questions that are often asked by employers.

 Tell me about yourself: The 90-second response

-An employer may begin a job interview with an open-ended question such as, “tell me a little about yourself” or “why are you interested in my organization?”
+An employer may begin the job interview with an open ended question such as, “tell me a little about yourself” or “why are you interested in this organization?”
 Respond as though the employer were asking, “why do you want to be in this interview room?”
-Responses to this question should show how your skills, interests, and experiences would contribute to the position and organization.
+Responses to this question should show how your skills, interests and experiences would contribute to the position and organization.
 It is encouraged that you use a 90-second guideline when answering this question.
 Here's how:

 Remember, this is a short answer.
 Give highlights of your experiences and remain focused on the answer.
-You can prepare ahead of time by writing down the experiences you wish to discuss and then practice how you want to answer the question.
+You can prepare ahead of time by writing down specific experiences you wish to discuss and then practice how you want to answer the question.

 Behavioral questions are questions that ask you to describe a past experience.
-The theory behind these questions is that answers about your past experience will give the interviewer an idea of how you might respond to a similar situation in the future.
+The theory behind these questions is that answers about your past experiences will give the interviewer an idea of how you might respond to a similar situation in the future.
 To respond to a behavioral interview question such as, for instance, “Tell me about a time when you were on a team and one of the members wasn’t carrying his or her weight,” use the STAR technique

 .
 The STAR technique is a useful way to provide a structure to your answers.